• Latest

 “Illegal operators are not just a regulatory issue.
 They are a consumer protection issue and a revenue issue.
 When they operate outside the system, they undermine compliant businesses, expose players to harm and deprive governments of much-needed revenue,” Mudene said.

 However, regulators at the summit were clear that national enforcement alone is no longer sufficient.
-There is growing consensus that tackling illegal gambling will require shared intelligence, coordinated enforcement and stronger partnerships with telecom and payment providers to disrupt illegal activity.
+There is a growing consensus that tackling illegal gambling will require shared intelligence, coordinated enforcement and stronger partnerships with telecom and payment providers to disrupt illegal activity.

 The discussions also underscored how rapidly the industry is evolving, driven by mobile technology, digital payments and online platforms.